ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/Live-Hack-CVE/CVE-2019-14897](https://github.com/Live-Hack-CVE/CVE-2019-14897) :  ![starts](https://img.shields.io/github/stars/Live-Hack-CVE/CVE-2019-14897.svg) ![forks](https://img.shields.io/github/forks/Live-Hack-CVE/CVE-2019-14897.svg)

 ## CVE-2019-14895
- A heap-based buffer overflow was discovered in the Linux kernel's Marvell WiFi chip driver.
+ A heap-based buffer overflow was discovered in the Linux kernel, all versions 3.x.x and 4.x.x before 4.18.0, in Marvell WiFi chip driver.
 The flaw could occur when the station attempts a connection negotiation during the handling of the remote devices country settings.
 This could allow the remote device to cause a denial of service (system crash) or possibly execute arbitrary code.